Talk to Her

-Talk to Her (Hable Con Ella) is a 2002 Spanish drama written and directed by Pedro Almodóvar, and starring Javier Cámara, Darío Grandinetti, Leonor Watling, Geraldine Chaplin, and Rosario Flores.
-The film follows two men who form an unlikely friendship as they care for two women who are both in comas.
+Talk To Her (Hable Con Ella) is a 2002 Spanish psychological melodrama film, written and directed by Pedro Almodóvar.
+It stars: Javier Cámara, Darío Grandinetti, Leonor Watling, Geraldine Chaplin, and Rosario Flores.
+The film follows two men who form an unlikely friendship, as they care for two women who are both in comas.

-The film was a critical and commercial success, winning the BAFTA for Best Film Not in the English Language and the Golden Globe for Best Foreign Language Film while Almodóvar won the Academy Award for Best Original Screenplay.
-It is generally regarded as one of the best films of the 2000s.
+The film was a widespread critical and commercial success, with singled-out praise towards its direction, performances and especially its screenplay.
+It won the BAFTA for Best Film Not in the English Language, and the Golden Globe for Best Foreign Language Film, while Almodóvar won the Academy Award for Best Original Screenplay, marking one of the few times where a non-English speaking film won this category.
+It is generally regarded as one of the best films of the 2000s, one of the best films of the 21st century, as well as Almodóvar's magnum opus.

 Plot

-The story unfolds in flashbacks, giving details of two separate relationships that become intertwined.
+The story unfolds in flashbacks, giving details of two relationships that become intertwined.

 At a performance of Café Müller, a dance-theatre piece by Pina Bausch, Benigno Martín and Marco Zuluaga are seated next to each other.
-They are strangers, but Benigno notices the tears on Marco's face at one point during the performance.
+Benigno notices tears on Marco's face.

 Marco is a journalist and travel writer who sees a TV interview with Lydia González, a famous matador.
-He thinks that an article about her would be interesting and contacts her in a bar, where she asks him to take her home.
+He thinks that an article about her would be interesting and contacts her.
 The news that she has broken up with her boyfriend "el Niño de Valencia", another matador, has been all over the tabloids.
 When Marco confesses that he is a journalist who knows nothing about bullfighting, she becomes angry and abruptly exits his car outside her house.
 He starts to drive off but stops when he hears a scream from inside her house.
-Lydia rushes out and gets into his car.
-Marco goes inside to kill the snake, an act that leaves him weeping.
-Having shared some vulnerability, they become friends and, later on, lovers.
-Marco attends a wedding and is surprised to see Lydia there, since she had said that she did not want to go.
-The wedding is that of Marco's former fiancée, Ángela, who had the same phobia of snakes as Lydia; Marco had been very much in love with Ángela and had difficulty getting over her, which was why he wept over things he could not share with her.
-Lydia says that she has something important to say, but she prefers to wait until after the bullfight that afternoon, during which she is gored and becomes comatose.
-Marco remains by her side at the hospital and befriends Benigno, who recognizes him from the theatre performance.
-A doctor tells Marco that, while there are miracle-stories of people who have come out of comas, there is no reason for him to remain hopeful about Lydia.
+Lydia rushes out: Marco goes inside to kill a snake.
+They become friends and, later, lovers.
+One day, Lydia says that she has something important to say after the bullfight that afternoon, during which she is gored and becomes comatose.
+Marco remains by her side at the hospital and befriends Benigno, who recognizes him from the theatre.
+A doctor tells Marco that there is no reason to remain hopeful about Lydia.